Quantum Commuting Circuits and Complexity of Ising Partition Functions: Introduction

-The established relationship is useful since computational complexity of Ising models have been well studied.
+The established relationship between {\sf IQP} and Ising partition functions is useful since computational complexity of Ising models have been well studied.
 We can apply preexisting knowledge to understand quantum computational complexity of {\sf IQP}.
-In the second result, we provide classical simulatable classes of {\sf IQP} by using exact solvability of certain types of Ising models.
+Specifically, in the second result, we provide classical simulatable classes of {\sf IQP} by using exact solvability of certain types of Ising models.
 We provide two examples of classically simulatable classes of {\sf IQP}.
 One is based on the sparsity of the commuting gates.
-Another is a class of {\sf IQP} that consists only of two-qubit commuting gates acting on nearest-neighbor qubits in 2D, which we call planar-{\sf IQP}.
+Another is a class of {\sf IQP} that consists only of two-qubit commuting gates acting on nearest-neighbor qubits on the 2D planar graphs, which we call planar-{\sf IQP}.
 Planar-{\sf IQP} is mapped into a two-body Ising model on a 2D planar lattice without magnetic fields, which is known to be solvable by using the Pfaffian method~\cite{Barahona,Kasteleyn,Fisher}.
 In the proof, we also utilize properties of graph states in order to renormalize random $i\pi/2$ magnetic fields into two-body interactions, which originated from the random nature of the measurements.
-Then arbitrary marginal distributions can be efficiently calculated irrespective of their rotational angles by using the Pfaffian method \cite{Barahona,Kasteleyn,Fisher}.
+Then the marginal distributions can be efficiently calculated irrespective of their rotational angles by using the Pfaffian method \cite{Barahona,Kasteleyn,Fisher}.

-On the other hand, {\sf IQP} consisting of two- and single-qubit commuting gates are known to be universal under postselection~\cite{IQP}.
-Here the universality of {\sf IQP} means that it can simulate arbitrary quantum circuits of a uniform family with the help of postselection.
-(Hereafter a uniform family of quantum circuits is simply denoted by a ``quantum circuit".)
-Such a class of {\sf IQP} is referred to as {\sf IQP}${}_{\sf UP}$.
+On the other hand, {\sf IQP} consisting of single- and two-qubit commuting gates acting on a 2D planar graph is sufficient to simulate universal quantum computation under postselection ~\cite{IQP}.
+(Hereafter, such a property that a quantum computational task $A$ can simulate universal quantum computation under postselection is called as {\it universal-under-postselection}.)
 This fact and the above classically simulatable class imply that single-qubit rotations play a very important role for {\sf IQP} to be classically intractable.
-Actually single-qubit rotations make a drastic change of complexity from strongly simulatable to not simulatable even in the weak sense.
-A similar result is also obtained for Toffoli-Diagonal circuits, where a final round of Hadamard gates plays very important role~\cite{WeakSim}.
+Actually single-qubit rotations make a drastic change of complexity from almost strongly simulatable to not simulatable even in the weak sense.
+A similar result is also obtained for Toffoli-Diagonal circuits, where the Hadamard gates at the final round plays very important role~\cite{WeakSim}.